Risk Assessment

 3.Event Overview

 This event is held on foot paths along the South West Coast Path and the River Otter, the runners will run through a cornered off car park at the start and small roads about half way around which are well marshalled.
 The race is organised by Jurassic Coast 10k, in aid of a local charity, the FORCE Cancer Charity.
 The event was first held in 2004.
 All runners are asked to pay an entry fee and run at their own risk.
 The course will be traffic free in parts, however the paths are shared with the general public.
 Race HQ is Lime Kiln Car Park, Budleigh Salterton, Toilet facilities are available within 200 m from Race HQ.
 It is anticipated that up to 350 runners will take part.
-The event is run on the 27th July 2019 at 11am.
+The event is run on 3rdMay 2025 at 11am, with a Children’s fun run starting at 10am.
 The course will be inspected during the week leading up to the event to ensure it is safe.
 If there are any possible issues such as foul weather conditions then a final assessment will be taken 1hr prior to the start.
 If it is deemed that the course is unsafe then the race will be postponed or cancelled.
 A race briefing for all marshals and safety personnel will be held prior to the start.
 A race briefing for all runners will be held prior to the start.
 Runners will be briefed that they must share the paths and be aware of the general public including dog walkers.
 Runners will also be asked to report back on any problems arising whilst running.
 For example: Damaged footpaths, potholes, poor visibility etc. See Runners Brief section 5 for full information.
-Communications: The race organisers will use mobile phones to contact each other – the First Aid provider, Event and Medical, will be on radio with the Race Organiser.
+Communications: The race organisers will use mobile phones to contact each other – Alliance-Pioneer Group will be on radio with the Race Organiser.
 All race officials, marshals & volunteers to ensure that their phones are fully charged before the event.
 Course: Directional Signs, arrows & Caution Runner signs will be used around the course to direct runners and warn the public the event is taking place.
 The course will be inspected the race day to ensure it is fit for purpose.
 Advance Warning signs will also be erected around the course 1-2 weeks before the event, which will warn members of the public that the event is taking place.
-First Aid Provision: This will be provided by Event and Medical.
+First Aid Provision: This will be provided by Alliance-Pioneer Group.
 In the case of a serious incident the race organisers will call 999 to get extra assistance – the race will be abandoned.
-There will be first aid available at the start and finish area, 2 First aiders.
-On the course the medical 4×4 plus 2 first aiders will be based at the Water works between 5km and 6km and will access the course as required.
+There will be an ambulance with paramedic crew at the finish area.
+On the course the Alliance-Pioneer Group 4×4 plus paramedic crew will be based at the Water works between 5km and 6km and will access the course as required.
 Accident Reporting: All accidents involving Runners, members of the public or Staff must be reported to the Race Director and such reports should be passed to the Health and Safety Officer who will enter them in the incident log book.
 This will be kept as a record of the event but also as a guide as to possible hazards for future events.
 Accidents include any unplanned event leading to: Injury to persons whether staff or a member of the public.
 Damage to property.
 Incidents likely to cause either of the above.
 Once the initial report has been filed, the Health and Safety Manager will carry out a preliminary investigation and take any appropriate action.
 In the course of this investigation the use of photography and witness statements may be used as necessary to record evidence.
 R.I.D.D.O.R. – Jurassic Coast 10k have a statutory duty to report any serious injury caused to participants, spectators and volunteers (plus contractors and staff) resulting from negligence – e.g. a runner injured tripping over a barrier (but not a self-inflicted injury or illness).
-Event and Medical will assist by completing their relevant Patient Report Form (PRF) and provide a relevant report to Jurassic Coast 10k to enter on the Health & Safety Executive’s website.
+Alliance-Pioneer Group will assist by completing their relevant Patient Report Form (PRF) and provide a relevant report to Jurassic Coast 10k to enter on the Health & Safety Executive’s website.
 Marshals: Marshals will be positioned at key points on the course to ensure the safety of the runners, helpers and general public.
 Marshals are to wear high-visibility bibs.
 Marshal Plan – See Appendix’s for roles and responsibilities around the course

 4.Course & Marshal Plan